UP | HOME

 unless specified otherwise

---relabel-bool[=abc|pnn] relabel Boolean subexpressions, alphabetically
+--relabel-bool[=abc|pnn] relabel Boolean subexpressions that do not

 unless specified otherwise